 In 2020, DOH fully implemented its 24-hour Hawaii CARES line, which streamlines access to behavioral health services for individuals with severe mental illness or substance use disorders.
 The HICH is working with DOH to ensure the Hawaii CARES line assists homeless service providers to connect individuals with behavioral health needs to DOH resources, such as stabilization beds, residential substance use treatment, or intensive case management services.
 In addition, DOH and HICH have established a process for individuals to be discharged from behavioral health treatment to permanent housing or bridge housing.
-The partnership between DOH and the HICH includes training for law enforcement and government land management agencies to be informed about the Hawaii CARES line and other behavioral health programs, including the process to initiate Assisted Outpatient Treatment (AOT) orders for medication for the severely mentally ill.
+In 2021, the partnership between DOH and the HICH included training for forensic peer specialists, expansion of stabilization beds to the neighbor islands, expansion of statewide intensive case management, and the implementation of behavioral health diversion programs in partnership with the Judiciary.

-The Hawai'i Department of Human Services (DHS) is continuing its Imua Kakou program, which allows young adults who turn 18 years old in foster care, or those youth who were adopted or placed in a guardianship after age 16, to participate in the voluntary foster care program until age 21.
+The Hawaii Department of Human Services (DHS) is continuing its Imua Kakou program, which allows young adults who turn 18 years old in foster care, or those youth who were adopted or placed in a guardianship after age 16, to participate in the voluntary foster care program until age 21.
 Imua Kakou provides extended foster board payments, case management support, housing opportunities, training in independent living, assistance in securing jobs or job training, and support to continue education.
-To participate, the young adult must be: completing high school or a program equivalent; enrolled in post secondary or vocational education; participating in a program to promote employment; employed for at least 80 hours per month; or incapable of doing any of the above activities due to a medical condition.